National Parks in Patagonia you must definitely see!

 A region of immense beauty and startling size, Patagonia is South America’s most enticing natural wonderland.
 But with nine national parks to choose from and a nearly infinite array of highlights…how does one decide which one to visit?
 Read on to find out!

 South America’s southernmost region is considered the continent’s most outstanding natural treasure, home to nine national parks offering adventure and breathtaking beauty at every turn.
-Shared by Chile and Argentina and covering a mind-boggling one million square kilometres, Patagonia is where Mother Nature hides her best treasures: from stunning glaciers and fjords to the highest peaks of the Andes, glistening alpine lakes, semiarid tundra, unspoilt forests and a stunning collection of unique wildlife.
-Much of the flora and fauna in Patagonia is found nowhere else on earth and the sheer size of the region, and concentration of wildlife, make it an unrivalled playground for hiking, walking, sightseeing, wildlife-watching, cruising and overland exploring.
+Shared by Chile and Argentina and covering a mind-boggling one million square kilometres, Patagonia is where Mother Nature hides her best treasures.
+From stunning glaciers and fjords to the highest peaks of the Andes, glistening alpine lakes, semiarid tundra, unspoilt forests and a stunning collection of unique wildlife.
+Much of the flora and fauna in Patagonia is found nowhere else on earth and the sheer size of the region and concentration of wildlife make it an unrivalled playground for hiking, wildlife-watching, cruising and overland exploring.

 Yet given the natural diversity and the immense expanse, there comes a slight problem.
 How on earth does one choose where, in Patagonia, to travel?